dbt-labs/corp/msa.md

 **Invoice.** Fishtown Analytics will invoice the Client according to the Statement of Work.
 Client shall pay all invoices within 30 days of receipt.

 **Expenses.** In addition to Fishtown Analytics' fees, the Client will be invoiced, upon written Client approval, for Fishtown Analytics' expenses.
-Fishtown Analytics' travel and lodging expenses will be invoiced to the Client without markup.
-Meal expenses will not be invoiced to the Client.
-Other Expenses incurred by Fishtown Analytics subsequent Client approval and in performing services to the Client will be invoiced to Client.
+All approved expenses will be invoiced to Client without markup.

 **Taxes.** Client is responsible for paying all applicable taxes, including sales, use and value added taxes.